n42r/n42r.github.io/_posts/2026-08-30-the-model-barely-matters.md

 What _did_ matter was the environment I built around the model — the harness, the task scoping, and the documentation structure.

-So stop agonizing over model selection.
-Pick any competent open-weight model, avoid lock-in to proprietary offerings, and move on.
+Stop agonizing over model selection.
+Step out of the frontier bracket and try a couple of competent mid-range models — open-weight, last-gen frontier, whatever's accessible.
+Get a cloud subscription that gives you access to several, start from the affordable end, and go up until you're satisfied.
+You'll find one that works within the first day.
+Then move on.
 The model isn't where your time goes — and it shouldn't be where your attention goes either.

 _Having freed yourself from the model question, the next thing to look at is the harness.
 That's the next piece._